Navy Officer (Former)

 My fiancé wants to get married he is in the Navy.
 I love him, but there are so many stories and blogs about infidelity being normal especially when deployed.
 Should I worry about this as a part of the culture?

-Asked by Lizz over 8 years ago
+Asked by Lizz almost 9 years ago

 Hi I know I'm around a year late but maybe you'll see this still.
 I was recently watching a documentart about the malayan scouts(later a detachment of the SAS) and started wondering how a military unit is formed.
 How does this work?

-Asked by FutureOfficer almost 9 years ago
+Asked by FutureOfficer about 9 years ago

 Are the Australian and New Zealand men equal of any regular soldiers in the world?